 Dr Lapa says she uses the mask with new patients to help them understand how she can enhance their features.
 Some doctors and surgeons are so convinced of this that they use golden-ratio calipers in their practice.
 These can be used to mark out the ideal ratio on a patient’s face.

-Fashionable aesthetic enhancements that ignore phi may even make us look worse.
+Fashionable aesthetic enhancements that ignore the golden ratio may even make us look worse.
 Dermatologist Dr Stefanie Williams says: “The ideal ratio of upper to lower lip volume is 1:1.6.
 That’s why when treating the lips, the lower lip should have slightly more volume than the upper lip.
 If upper and lower lip are made the same, it looks strange and unnatural.”